About the UK

-Sheffield is located in South Yorkshire and it is home to a variety of museums and galleries.
+Sheffield is located in South Yorkshire, and it is home to a variety of museums and galleries.

-Leicester is located in the East Midlands and it is the county town of Leicestershire.
+Leicester is located in the East Midlands, and it is the county town of Leicestershire.

-Important Facts about Major Counties
+Important Facts about UK Counties

-London is the biggest city in the United Kingdom and it is where the Houses of Parliament are located.
+- London is the biggest city in the United Kingdom and is where the Houses of Parliament are located.

-- Bristol is located on the rivers of Frome and Avon and it’s one of the wealthiest trading ports in the country.
+- Bristol is located on the rivers of Frome and Avon, and it’s one of the wealthiest trading ports in the country.

 - Leeds is home to the popular fashion brand Marks and Spencer or M&S. It was in the Leeds Market where Michael Marks first opened a penny bazaar stall in 1884.

-The Edinburgh Castle is built upon an extinct volcano which last erupted millions of years ago.
+- The Edinburgh Castle is built upon an extinct volcano that last erupted millions of years ago.

-Other Counties and What Are They famous For
+Other Counties and what are they famous for

 Yorkshire is a great place to visit since it is home to various Michelin-starred restaurants.
 The county is extremely beautiful and you’d be able to enjoy various artworks of Victorian artists scattered around the vicinity.